 The kernel returns 0 to the ioctl() system function unless the pfxioctl() function returns an error code.
-In the event of an error, the kernel may also return the code the driver places in rvalp, if any, or -1.
-To ensure that the user process sees a specific error code, it is a good idea to set the code in rvalp, and return that value.
-If your device driver does not define a pfxdevflag or sets it to D_OLD, see "Driver Flag Constant" on page 156.
+In the event of an error, the kernel returns the code the driver places in \rvalp, if any, or -1.
+To ensure that the user process sees a specific error code, set the code in \rvalp, and return that value.